MattLWong/CatBNB/README.md

 ### Stars

-This took more effort that I had imagined, because I wanted to offer the user two ways of seeing a listing's rating: By precise number (to two decimal places), as well as a 5 stars count, which rounds to the nearest 0.5.
+This took some more effort that I had imagined to create Stars, because I wanted to offer the user two ways of seeing a listing's rating: By precise number (to two decimal places), as well as a 5 stars count, which rounds to the nearest 0.5.

 I created a Stars component that could be reused, which takes the rating in precise number to be parsed in a stars count.
 I also used some complex logic to help differentiate between a half-star and a full-star.
 See code below: